Android-for-Python/Android-for-Python-Users/README.md

    callbackClass =  // self.callback_instance passed from Python

-   // This would be from some Java method, and not a static string.
+   // This would be the result of some Java callback, and not a static string.
    String javaCallBackResult = "Greetings Earthlings";

    // At last, the actual Java callback